 “The implication is you have to go first.
-Give something: give information, give free samples, give a positive experience to people and they will want to give you something in return”.
+Give something: give information, give free samples, give a positive experience to people, and they will want to give you something in return”.

 This powerful principle is backed up by the data showing that 70% or more people buy from the first company that is helpful.

 Mind you helping is more than educating.
-Help is an active participation in the process of improving their situation and moving them to an improved state.
+Help is active participation in the process of improving their situation and moving them to an improved state.

 Helping people is bound up in your why definition.
 It should be a part of who you and your company are.

 So what is your helping strategy?
-How helpful are you really?
+How helpful are you, really?

 That is what your customers want.
 That is what they will reward.
 The company that gives it to them is the company that has a defensible competitive advantage.
 I am not talking about marketing tactics.
-Helping is about how you fundamentally improve your customer’s world, solve their problems, and deliver them the change they need.
+Helping is about how you fundamentally improve your customer’s world, help them solve problems, and deliver them the change they need.

-Helping comes first, relationships come after helping, and they are built on trust.
+Helping comes.
+First, relationships come after helping, and they are built on trust.

 So what is your strategy to be the first company to help?